 Lithium Iron Phosphate vs. Sealed Lead Acid Batteries

-KF7IJZ provides a great video comparison of an AGM sealed lead acid battery vs. a couple Lithium Iron Phosphate batteries.
+KF7IJZ provides a great video comparison of an AGM sealed lead acid battery vs. a couple of Lithium Iron Phosphate batteries.
 These two batteries are A123, and Bioenno, respectively.
 Use this to compare these two technologies.
 After watching this video, it’s hard to justify a sealed lead acid battery system.

 Flint Hills Radio

 Once you start working with battery power, you quickly learn that you need some switching gear to select the proper power path.
 Flint Hills Radio has a couple of power gate and solar control devices that work well for amateur radio systems.